Mainframe-Archive/switchboard/site/guide/examples.md

 require 'json'

 EM.run {
-  ws = Faye::WebSocket::Client.new('ws://127.0.0.1:8080/clients') # we will use the default switchboard url -> read below for explanation.
+  ws = Faye::WebSocket::Client.new('ws://127.0.0.1:8080/clients') # this tutorial uses the default switchboard url -> read below for an explanation.

   ws.on :open do |event|
     p [:open]